 Additional personal information.

 Information from LabCorp patients compromised in the data breach includes certain personal information and, for a more limited number of patients, credit card or bank account information.
-It does not include Social Security numbers or medical information.
+It may also include Social Security numbers for a small subset of patients.

 What Do the Lawsuits Say About the Data Breach?